West Virginia University Mountaineer Week

 University Events Recognize Appalachain Heritage

-Kicking off Mountaineer Week is the Mountaineer Week Craft Fair and Quilt Show from 12pm to 8pm in the Mountainlair Ballrooms.
+Kicking off Mountaineer Week is the Mountaineer Week Craft Fair and Quilt Show from 12:00pm to 8:00pm in the Mountainlair Ballrooms.
 The craft fair and quilt show has been a tradition of Mountaineer Week since 1972.
 A focus was placed on traditional crafts made by those who settled in Appalachia.
-Some of the crafts that will be highlighted at the event include spinning, woodcarving, early American basketry, cornhusk dolls, pottery, leather crafts, blacksmithing, dulcimer making and quilts.
+Some of the crafts that will be highlighted at the event include spinning, woodcarving, early American basketry, cornhusk dolls, pottery, leather crafts, blacksmithing, dulcimer making, and quilts.

 If you’re walking by the Mountainlair, stop by for the apple butter stirring and corn roast, or pick up some kettle corn, pork rinds, and funnel cakes all week long!
 The WVU Farmer’s Market will also be outside, so stock up on your favorite seasonal fruits and veggies!

-Other Mountaineer Week events include a Family Fun Day, presented by Mylan Pharmaceuticals, a Health and Wellness Expo, Bob Huggins 3-on-3 Basketball Tournament, the Beard Growing Contest, a Ghost Tour, the 30th Annual Pumpkin Drop, the famous PRT Cram and more!
+Other Mountaineer Week events include a Family Fun Day, presented by Mylan Pharmaceuticals, a Health and Wellness Expo, Bob Huggins 3-on-3 Basketball Tournament, the Beard Growing Contest, the 30th Annual Pumpkin Drop, the famous PRT Cram, and more!

-With plenty of fairs and food, and numerous activities, Mountaineer Week also holds several music events for students and visitors to engage in such as, a Mountain Music concert with bluegrass and old-time bands, the Hillbilly Gypsies band, and more!
+With plenty of fairs and yummy food, as well as numerous activities, Mountaineer Week also holds several music events for students and visitors to engage in such as a Mountain Music concert with bluegrass and old-time bands, the Hillbilly Gypsies band, and more!

-On Sunday, October 29, WVU will hold the 14th annual Mountaineer Idol finale in the Mountainlair Ballrooms.
+On Sunday, October 28 from 3:00 to 5:00pm, WVU will hold the 15th annual Mountaineer Idol finale in the Mountainlair Ballrooms.
 Based off the TV show “American Idol,” WVU students prepare songs to showcase their vocal talents and compete for monetary prizes provided presented by Coco-Cola, Daniel’s Men’s Clothing and Mon Hill Records, as well as sponsor, American Idol.
 The first place winner will have the opportunity to sign an EP recording contract with Mon Hills Records, WVU’s record label.

 Stop by the WVU Mountainlair for more activities and information about programs related to Appalachian history, culture and family organizations.